aelse/open5e/source/combat/damage-and-healing.rst

 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
-The thrust of a sword, a well-placed arrow, or a blast of flame from a *fireball* spell all have the potential to damage, or even kill, the hardiest of creatures.
+The thrust of a sword, a well-placed arrow, or a blast of flame from a :ref:`srd:fireball` spell all have the potential to damage, or even kill, the hardiest of creatures.

 Hit Points